PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 ## Escape Characters

 {term}`Escape sequences`, or 'escape characters', are used to represent special characters within a string or character literal.

+Certain characters in the program have to be represented with {term}`escape sequences` because the are {term}`reserved characters` that have specific meaning to the compiler.

 Each escape character is identifed to the program by prefixing `\` to the character.